 - Promoting a shared agenda.
 Facilitating policy analysis, raising the profile of Student Success with funders, leveraging partnerships, and acting as a liaison between California and national initiatives.

-The Student Success Center’s launch is funded through a two-year, $500,000 grant provided by The Kresge Foundation, a private foundation that works to create opportunities for low-income individuals and improve communities nationwide, and in partnership with Jobs for the Future, a nonprofit group that seeks to help Americans succeed in today’s economy.
+The Success Center’s launch is funded through a two-year, $500,000 grant provided by The Kresge Foundation, a private foundation that works to create opportunities for low-income individuals and improve communities nationwide, and in partnership with Jobs for the Future, a nonprofit group that seeks to help Americans succeed in today’s economy.
 The Center activities are being spearheaded by a collaboration of statewide Community College organizations.

 In addition to the Chancellor’s Office and the Foundation, Center partners include the Community College League of California, the Academic Senate of the California Community Colleges, and the Research and Planning Group.
 The Center is also supported by dedicated group of core programmatic partners, Community College leaders, and a broad base of additional stakeholders.
 By providing a common venue for student success efforts, the Center helps to coordinate across these entities and create a collective vision of student success.

-California’s Student Success Center joins a nationwide network of Student Success Centers funded by The Kresge Foundation in recent years, with locations in Arkansas, Michigan, Ohio, and Texas.
+California’s Success Center joins a nationwide network of Student Success Centers funded by The Kresge Foundation in recent years, with locations in Arkansas, Michigan, Ohio, and Texas.
 California was one of three new states selected nationally this year through a highly competitive proposal process.
 Also selected were Connecticut and New Jersey.